Angela Winbush (album)

-Angela Winbush is the third studio album by American singer-songwriter Angela Winbush, released on March 15, 1994 on Elektra Records.
+Angela Winbush is the third studio album by American singer-songwriter Angela Winbush, released on March 15, 1994, on Elektra Records.
+The self-titled album reached No. 11 on Billboards Top R&B Albums chart.

+Background

 The album features two versions of the Marvin Gaye classic "Inner City Blues"; the album version and a radio edit.

 "Inner City Blues" and the lead single "Treat U Rite" were produced by singer-songwriter Chuckii Booker.
 Also included on the album is "Baby Hold On", a duet with then-husband Ronald Isley.

-Reception

-AllMusic's Andrew Hamilton rated the album three out of a possible five stars, paying special attention to the lead track "Treat U Rite"; he called it "a tasty mid-tempo romancer that's almost too rich for the music diabetic."
+Singles

 "Treat U Rite" quickly gained heavy rotation on US R&B radio airplay.
 The song became an R&B hit, and peaked at No. 6 on the Billboard Top R&B Songs chart.
-The self-titled album reached No. 11 on Billboard's Top R&B Albums chart.
+The Song Was So Be Feature On The Four Weddings And Funeral Soundtrack.